javalive09/RXIpc/README.md

 # RxIpc

-a lib for IPC bewteen apps(have same signature)
+a lib for IPC between apps(have same signature)

 ## Feature
 use IPC with one line code